Qambar Shahdadkot District

-Taluka Qambar and Shahdadkot Tehsil were part of Larkana district since long before they were combined and made one district for administrative purposes.
+Taluka Qambar and Shahdadkot Tehsil were part of Larkana District since long before they were combined and made one district for administrative purposes.
 At first, it was named only Qambar but because of dissent from the people of Shahdadkot city, the name Shahdadkot was added.
 Today, however, the locals of Shahdadkot demand a separate district comprising Shahdadkot, Qubo Saeed Khan and Sijawal Junejo as they face difficulties in governmental work because they must go a long distance to Qambar to get the work done because most government offices are there.
 The district was created in the tenure of Chief Minister Arbab Ghulam Rahim, who is accused of creating this district for political gains and to weaken the stronghold of the Pakistan People's Party in the area because Shahdadkot has been the electoral constituency for Shaheed Benazir Bhutto.
 The creation of the district benefited a family, who are the landlords of Qambar Shahdadkot.
 In 2005, Nawab Shabbir Khan Chandio became the first elected nazim of the newly created district.

 History

+Warah Tehsil of Qambar-Shahdadkot had a Soomra town named "Junani" during the mid 1350's.
+It was visited by the famous Moroccan traveler Ibn Battuta in 1333 AD.
+Inspection Bungalow and ruins of the same name still exist there today.

 The district was split from Larkana District in December 2005.
 There was some controversy over the name of the district, with Qambar being favoured initially, but after protests from residents of Shahdadkot, it was renamed to Qambar-Shahdadkot District.
 The headquarters of the district is Qambar city.